natcap/invest.users-guide/source/ndr.rst

 With:

- * :math:`\ell_{i_{down}}` is the length of the flow path from pixel :math:`i` to its downstream neighbor.
+ * :math:`\ell_{i_{down}}` is the length of the flow path from pixel :math:`i` to its downslope neighbor.
 This is the euclidean distance between the centroids of the two pixels.
  * :math:`\ell_{LULC_i}` is the LULC retention length ("Critical Length") of the landcover type on pixel :math:`i`

 Notes:

-Since :math:`eff'_i` is dependent on the pixels downstream, calculation proceeds recursively starting at pixels that flow directly into streams before upstream pixels can be calculated.
+Since :math:`eff'_i` is dependent on the pixels downslope, calculation proceeds recursively starting at pixels that flow directly into streams before upslope pixels can be calculated.

 In equation [6], the factor 5 is based on the assumption that maximum efficiency is reached when 99% of its value is reached (assumption due to the exponential form of the efficiency function, which implies that the maximum value cannot be reached with a finite flow path length).